malwaredllc/byob/README.md

      - __AES-256__ in CBC mode with HMAC-SHA256 authentication (*requirements*: `PyCrypto`)
      - __XOR-128__ stream cipher that uses only builtin python keywords (*requirements*: none)

-   - `byob.core.loader`: *enables clients to remotely import any package/module/script from the server by requesting the code from the server, loading the code in-memory, where it can be directly imported into the currently running process, without writing anything to the disk (not even temporary files - zero IO system calls)*
+   4) `byob.core.loader`: *enables clients to remotely import any package/module/script from the server by requesting the code from the server, loading the code in-memory, where it can be directly imported into the currently running process, without writing anything to the disk (not even temporary files - zero IO system calls)*

-   - `byob.core.payload`: *reverse TCP shell designed to remotely import post-exploitation modules from server, along with any packages/dependencies), complete tasks issued by the server, and handles connections & communication at the socket-level*
+   5) `byob.core.payload`: *reverse TCP shell designed to remotely import post-exploitation modules from server, along with any packages/dependencies), complete tasks issued by the server, and handles connections & communication at the socket-level*

-   - `byob.core.generators`: *module containing functions which all generate code by using the arguments given to complete templates of varying size and complexity, and then output the code snippets generated as raw text*
+   6) `byob.core.generators`: *module containing functions which all generate code by using the arguments given to complete templates of varying size and complexity, and then output the code snippets generated as raw text*

-4) `byob.modules`: *package containing 11 post-exploitation modules that the server hosts online for clients to import remotely*
+4) `byob.modules`: *subpackage containing 11 post-exploitation modules for clients to import remotely*

    1) `byob.modules.keylogger`: *logs the user’s keystrokes & the window name entered*
    2) `byob.modules.screenshot`: *take a screenshot of current user’s desktop*